wwalterr/dailly/README.md

 ```

 Use the IDE [Android Studio](https://developer.android.com/studio/install) to create a virtual device, using ADB, or connect your device via USB, in developer mode.
 Some APIs are only available in real devices.

+Rename _.env.example_ to _.env_ and change the variables.
+Environment variables can't be `undefined` and everything that is already defined in the environment will be ignored, checl _babel.config.js_ to change this configuration.

 ## Usage